febrianrachmadi/lots-iam-gpu/README.md

 2. [IAM_GPU_LINUX_jynb](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_jynb_env.yml): Similar as Number 1 (Linux), plus Jupyter Notebook GUI kernel.
 3. [IAM_GPU_WIN](https://github.com/iboele/lots-iam-gpu/blob/master/environments/win_iam_gpu_jynb_env.yml): Similar as Number 1 (for Windows), plus Jupyter Notebook GUI kernel.

-To use the provided environments, you have two options:
+To use the provided environments, you have to install either Anaconda Navigator or miniconda for `python3`:
-1. Use [Anaconda Navigator](https://www.anaconda.com/download/) if you need GUI to work with.
+1. Use [Anaconda Navigator](https://www.anaconda.com/download/) if you want to have GUI to work with.
 Please follow [these instructions](https://docs.anaconda.com/anaconda/install/) for detailed installation.
 2. Use [miniconda](https://conda.io/miniconda.html) if you do not need GUI (command lines only).
 Please follow [these instructions](https://conda.io/docs/user-guide/install/index.html) for detailed installation.

 **NOTE:** GUI workspace is provided by Jupyter Notebook which can be called by using either *Anaconda Navigator's GUI* or *miniconda's command line* (by calling `jupyter notebook` after importing and activating the virtual environment).